foo-software/bugs/README.md

 This is a space to manage [www.foo.software](www.foo.software) and related service bugs.

-To open a new bug or review existing bugs, [open an issue here](https://github.com/foo-software/bugs/issues).
+To open a new bug or review existing bugs [open an issue here](https://github.com/foo-software/bugs/issues).

 ## Credits